open-xchange/appsuite-middleware/documentation/miscellaneous/drive_folder_permission_modes_on_move.md

  * Viewer permission for group 'AllUsers' is unchanged

 ### `com.openexchange.folderstorage.permissions.moveToPublic=keep`
-When moving `Folder 1` into `Public folder 2` and `com.openexchange.folderstorage.permissions.moveToPublic` set to `inherit`, `Folder 1` has following permissions after the move operation:
+When moving `Folder 1` into `Public folder 2` and `com.openexchange.folderstorage.permissions.moveToPublic` set to `keep`, `Folder 1` has following permissions after the move operation:
  * User1 keeps administrative permission for `Folder 1`
  * User2 keeps Reviewer permission for `Folder 1`
  * Viewer permission for group 'AllUsers' is unchanged